-Pursuant to the 1998 Plan, non-employee directors of the Company are entitled to receive an award of options for the purchase of 20,000 shares of Common Stock upon their election to the Board of Directors of the Company and an annual award of options for the purchase of 20,000 shares of Common Stock following each annual meeting of stockholders at which they are reelected provided they have served for at least six months prior to such meeting.
+Pursuant to the 1998 Plan, non-employee directors of the Company are entitled to receive an award of options for the purchase of 30,000 shares of Common Stock upon their initial election to the Board of Directors of the Company and an annual award of options for the purchase of 25,000 shares of Common Stock following each annual meeting of stockholders at which they are reelected provided they have served for at least six months prior to such meeting.
 The exercise price of each such option shall be equal to the fair market value of Common Stock on the date of grant.
 Each such option shall have a maximum term of 10 years, subject to earlier termination should the optionee cease to serve as a director of the Company.
 Each option is immediately exercisable for all of the option shares.
 However, the option shares are subject to repurchase by the Company, at the exercise price paid per share, in the event of the optionee's termination of service prior to vesting in the shares.
 Such options vest on the first anniversary of the date of grant.
-In addition, each of the Company's non-employee directors receives cash compensation for their services in the amount of \$3,000 per quarter, as well as an additional \$1,000 per quarter if the director serves on one or more of the following committees: the Audit Committee; the Compensation Committee; or the Nominating Committee, and \$500 per quarter for any member who serves as Chairman of any of the foregoing committees.
+In addition, each of the Company's nonemployee directors receives cash compensation for their services in the amount of \$4,500 per quarter, as well as the following additional amounts as applicable: (i) \$2,000 per quarter if a director serves as the Chairman of the Board of Directors; (ii) \$1,000 per quarter if the director serves on one or more of the following committees: the Audit Committee; the Compensation Committee; or the Nominating Committee; and (iii) \$500 per quarter for any member who serves as Chairman of any of the foregoing committees.